The best way to not get yourself or others sick is to stay home. Try to talk to your friends online or over the phone.

 If you’re outside, you should still stay 6 feet apart and wear face coverings if you’re around people you don’t live with.
 Have safer outdoor gatherings during the coronavirus pandemic.

-Meeting people indoors is much riskier.
-If you meet people indoors, you must always wear a face covering.
+Meeting people indoors is much riskier, and should be avoided.
+If you must see people indoors, you must always wear a face covering.
 Make sure you’re in a room with open windows or good ventilation.
 Try not to touch surfaces inside.
+Wash your hands or use hand sanitizer if you do touch any surfaces.
 Have cleaning supplies ready, so surfaces can be wiped down often.
 Try to avoid using other people’s bathrooms, if possible.

 Plan activities to minimize contact

 Hang out with as few people as possible.
 Try to only spend time with the same people.
+Keep groups you interact with small and stable.
 Remember who you meet.
 If someone in your group feels sick later, the City can help them get tested.

 Try not to share food, drinks, or utensils.
 Each person should have their own, if possible.